-Capture high Quality Sound for Video
+Capture High Quality Sound for Video

 Movie-goers won't tolerate muffled or tinny sound.
 They might tolerate some little hiccups in shooting or framing or lighting, but in audio?
 Forget it!
 Viewers won't stand for it.
 You have to strain to make out what the actors are saying when the audio track cuts out.
 You have to cover your ears when it gets too loud.
 You have to struggle to make out what's happening when hisses, hums and ambient noises block out the dialogue.
 That's because there's something so needling on a deeper level about sound.
 Sometimes people react to it, even if the problems are so subtle that they don't know why they're reacting.
 Poorly mixed sound makes your skin crawl and drive audiences out the door.
 You don't want that.
 You want people to stay in their seats and watch your entire movie.
 And you want them to enjoy it, to clamor for more.
 And the easiest way to make sure that you're on the right track for success is to make sure your sound is coming out perfect.

 If you want audiences to know that you're a professional, you're going to have to make sure your audio is perfect.
 How to: Advanced Audio for Video is the no-nonsense guide to audio that will help you conquer the sound problems that have been holding you back.
-Whether you're worried about fixing ambient noises in post or struggling to figure out where to put the microphone in a whole room of muttering actors, this is the DVD with the answers.
+Whether you're worried about fixing ambient noises in post or struggling to figure out where to put the microphone in a whole room of muttering actors, this is the training video with the answers.
 We collected all our best audio solutions to help you make your next production sound great.

 To produce high quality videos, you need to capture and edit high quality sound.
 Learning the tips and tricks to record and edit audio will raise the production value of your whole project and convince people that they're dealing with a real pro.
 In How to: Advanced Audio for Video, we teach you everything from the initial recording process to the post production filtering.